-6) ACSM HFS / CSCS Exam (Course objective 5)
+5) ACSM HFS / CSCS Exam (Course objective 5)

-Students will be given a practice ACSM HFS / CSCS exam to take home and complete on your own.
-This is a take home exam and thus open book (including internet).
-We will grade the first attempt of the exams in class on the day the first attempt is due.
-This grade will not count as your grade for the ACSM HFS / CSCS assignment but will count towards your attendance and participation grade.
-You will then be given another copy of the exam to take home and retake.
-You will hand in this second attempt at the start of the next class.
-The exam will be graded by the instructor and this will count as your grade for the ACSM HFS / CSCS assignment.
-The purpose of this exam is to: 1) review knowledge you have learned in the past and 2) give you an idea of how much you need to study before taking the actual ACSM HFS / CSCS exams.
+You will be given a practice ACSM HFS / CSCS exam to take home and complete on your own.
+This is a take-home exam and, thus, open book (including internet).
+Then you'll be given the answers/explanations to take home.
+You'll be required to check and correct your answers and submit both tests for your grade on the assignment.
+The purpose of this is to: 1) review knowledge you have learned in the past and 2) give you an idea of how much you need to study before taking the actual ACSM HFS / CSCS exams.

-7) Topic Presentation/Discussion Facilitation (Course objectives 3, 6, 7 & 8)
+6) Topic Presentation/Discussion Facilitation (Course objectives 3, 6, 7 & 8)

-Students will present his/her topic during one class period (quality trumps quantity here).
+Students will present a topic during one class period (quality trumps quantity here).
 Following the presentation, the students (not the instructor) will address questions (class will have completed required reading on topic prior to class).
 The presenters are encouraged to facilitate class discussion/involvement during the presentation.
 Instructor will be making note of those who actively participate.
 Students should create Power Point presentations, incorporating any necessary and creative tools, displays, and/or props to keep audience interested and involved.
 Professionalism (attire, posture, body language, pace, voice projection/inflection, eye contact, etc.) is a key part of the presentation.
 DO NOT READ TO THE CLASS!
 Talk and explain in your words.
-References should be from peer-reviewed scholarly journal sources.
+References should be from peerreviewed scholarly journal sources.
 For our purposes, do not use sources dated older than 2007.
 Use a minimum of 6 references and use APA guidelines for citation (same requirement for writing your paper).